Gerald Brady

 Gerald L. Brady (born July 9, 1956) is an American politician who served as a Democratic member of the Delaware House of Representatives, representing District 4 from 2007 to 2022.
-He was elected in 2006 after the retirement of Republican Joseph Dipinto.
+He was elected in 2006 after the retirement of Republican Joseph G. Di Pinto.

 Brady resigned from office in February 2022, stating that he had been suffering from post-traumatic stress disorder.
 The resignation followed the spread of leaked emails which showed him using racial slurs towards Asian Americans as well as a shoplifting investigation.

 Early life and education

 Brady graduated from Salesianum School and King's College.
 He is a Chief Warrant Officer Four with the Delaware Army National Guard where he has served since 1981, and a Veteran of Operation Iraqi Freedom and the Counter War on Terrorism.

 Controversies

 Use of racial slur

 In June 2021, Brady referred to sex workers using the racist and misogynistic term "chink broads."
 These words were used in an email and was sent amidst rising anti-Asian sentiment in the US during the COVID-19 pandemic which had been the focus of national attention months earlier when eight people, six of whom were Asian women, were killed in the 2021 Atlanta spa shootings.
 Some criticisms of Brady's email noted the simultaneous use of an anti-Asian slur and misogynistic term, pointing out that racism and sexism against Asian American women are often intertwined.
 Brady announced he would not seek re-election for another term, but State Senator Sarah McBride and State Representative Madinah Wilson-Anton called on him to resign.

 In response to the remarks, AFL-CIO president Liz Shuler called for Brady's resignation as Delaware State AFL-CIO Executive Director, a post he has held since 2003.
 On January 22, 2022, Brady announced he would resign his seat, effective January 31.